JonathanOkeke/Prediciting-PreOwned-Vehicle-Sale-Price/README.md

 ## Insights
 ### Feature Importance
 #### The feature importance analysis revealed:
-1. The `Present_Price` (Current New Vehicle Sale Price) is the most important feature.
+1. The `Present_Price` (current new vehicle sale price) is the most important feature.
 2. The `Age` of the vehicle eas the second most important feature.
 3. The `Kms_Driven` by the vehicle was the third most important feature.